sveltejs/svelte/site/content/docs/03-template-syntax.md

 Slots can be rendered zero or more times.

-The `let:` directive gives a slot template access to variables defined in the component that uses them.
+The `let:` directive gives a slot template access to variables defined in the component that they are provided to.
 The usual shorthand rules apply — `let:item` is equivalent to `let:item={item}`, and `<slot {item}>` is equivalent to `<slot item={item}>`.

 ```sv